amirahnasihah/frontend-development/04-intro-to-algorithms/05-sorting-algorithms-part-02/my-stupid-questions.md

 not continue to execute the `merge()` function for that specific case.
 The `merge()` function is involved only when merging larger arrays during the recursion's unwinding process.

+# while loop and for loop

+How loops work can be challenging, but let's break it down in a simple way:

+**While Loop:**
+A `while` loop keeps running as long as a certain condition is true.
+It doesn't have a fixed number of iterations like a `for` loop.
+Here's a way to think about it:

+1. **Check the Condition:** Before each iteration, the condition inside the parentheses is checked.
+2. **If True, Execute the Loop Block:** If the condition is true, the code inside the loop block is executed.
+3. **Repeat:** After executing the loop block, the condition is checked again.
+If it's still true, the loop block is executed again.
+This continues until the condition becomes false.

+**For Loop:**
+A `for` loop is a bit more structured.
+It has three parts: initialization, condition, and iteration.
+Here's a simple way to think about it:

+1. **Initialization:** Set up a variable (like `i`) and give it an initial value.
+2. **Check the Condition:** Before each iteration, the condition involving the initialized variable is checked.
+3. **If True, Execute the Loop Block:** If the condition is true, the code inside the loop block is executed.
+4. **Iteration:** After executing the loop block, the initialized variable is updated in a specific way (like adding 1 to `i`).
+5. **Repeat:** The condition is checked again.
+If it's still true, the loop block is executed again.
+This continues until the condition becomes false.

+**Memorizing Tips:**

+For `while` loops, remember it as a loop that runs while a condition is true.
+It keeps "whirling" as long as the condition is "spinning" true.

+For `for` loops, remember it as a loop that's structured with an initialization, condition, and iteration.
+It's like following a "formula" for looping.

+Practice is key to mastering loops.
+As you work with more examples, you'll become more comfortable with how each type of loop works and how to remember and use them effectively.